Recoskie/JDasm/docs/Machine.md

 <br />

-My advice to you.
-Is to test the encodings yourself and to learn from the Intel document.
+My advice to you is to test the encodings yourself and to learn from the Intel document.

 <br />